This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a spontaneous miscarriage?

-What increases my risk of a spontaneous miscarriage?
+What increases my risk for a miscarriage?

-- Age of 35 years or older
+- Age 35 years or older

-- Genetic defects in the baby
+- Genetic defects in the fetus

 - Poorly controlled diabetes, high blood pressure, thyroid disease, or sexually transmitted infections

 - Certain medicines taken early in pregnancy

 - Drinking too much alcohol or caffeinated drinks

 - Smoking or being exposed to secondhand smoke, or drug abuse

 What are the signs and symptoms of a miscarriage?